-- Never set a lens with its rear end down unless a rear lens cap is on, or its control pins may be damaged. - Be careful not to touch anything inside the camera, especially the mirror, when attaching or removing lenses.
+- Never set a lens mount-side down unless a rear lens cap is attached; otherwise, its control pins may be damaged. - Be careful not to touch anything inside the camera, especially the mirror, when attaching or removing lenses.

 BATTERIES AND POWER